 For more information on Dairy in Dukan go to Food List: Dairy

 Group #9: Water

 You need to drink at least 1.5 L of liquids a day.
 This one is obligatory and there are no exceptions to the rule.
-During the Attack Phase your body will need much more fluids than it normally uses (read about ketosis here).
+During the Dukan Diet Phase 1 your body will need much more fluids than it normally uses (read about ketosis here).